What is Amoxicillin?

 Common Doses of Amoxicillin

-Remember to take amoxicillin dosage as prescribed by your doctor.
+Remember to take the dosage as prescribed by your doctor.
 Under no circumstances must you increase or decrease the dosage without consulting your doctor.

-The recommended dose of Amoxicillin varies depending on a person’s age, type, and severity of the infection.
+The recommended dose varies depending on a person’s age, type, and severity of the infection.

 Adults or children weighing more than 40 kg: 500 mg every 8 hours or 875 mg every 12 hours